 Health and Safety is accorded the highest priority by the Company.
 While the statistics show a consistent record of excellence, the Company is mindful of complacency that can set in with these results.
 As a consequence, steps have been taken that shall ensure a more proactive approach towards the issue of Health & Safety.

 Loss Time Incident (LTI) of Manah Power Plant remains ZERO during the O&M regime following COD of both phases.
-As of December 2016, the Plant has clocked 7,520 LTI free days since the commencement of operations.
-Manah Plant was awarded the ROSPA Gold Award in recognition of its stellar performance on Health & Safety.
+As of December 2018, the Plant has clocked 8,249 LTI free days since the commencement of operations.

 The Company Management regularly takes part in safety walks with its Operator and attends their Safety Committee Meetings.
 Our Customer, OPWP, as part of their commitment to HSE also conducted an audit during the year.

 The Plant Operator (STOMO) is certified for OHSAS 18001 for Health & Safety Management.
 STOMO is also been certified for ISO 14001 Environmental Management.
 In order to further the culture of safety through all levels, STOMO is encouraging its key personnel to qualify for NEBOSH.